ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 ## Creating annotator component versions
 {: #wks_maversions}

-After you create a machine-learning annotator component, you can take a snapshot to keep a backup version of the current resources in case you want to restore the resources in a future iteration.
+After you create a machine learning annotator component, you can take a snapshot to keep a backup version of the current resources in case you want to restore the resources in a future iteration.

 ### About this task